labuburein/labuburein/README.md

  i dont play about that deadass so dont be weird idc if this is corny thanks

 ### my humor can be something else sometimes so please just block me if you dont like it, i mean it okay
-as i said i do not MEAN any of those jokes, im actively trying to change thanks and dont act suprised and flame me for blocking you first, i warned you ok
+as i said i do not MEAN any of those jokes, im actively trying to change thanks and dont act suprised if i blocked you, i warned you ok

 ### if you dont like anything about me just dni please thanksyou
 idc if this sounds corny ok i mean it

+### im a prochoice
+if your prolife ill think less of you and i will block you sooner or later ok. im deadass

 ##  About Me ദ്ദി◝ ⩊ ◜.ᐟ !